51Degrees/specifications/pipeline-specification/part2/features/web-integration.md

 | Content-Length  | [Content length in bytes]                                                              | Indicate the expected length of the content                                                      |

-In order to validate the ETag, the JSON and JavaScript endpoints must check for an ‘If-None-Match' header in the request.
+In order to validate the ETag, the JSON and JavaScript endpoints must check for an 'If-None-Match' header in the request.
 This will be sent when a cached item’s lifetime has expired and the cache needs to check if what it holds is still valid.

-If the value in the ‘If-None-Match' header matches the calculated ETag value for the current request, then the content in the cache is still valid and the endpoint can just return a 304 status code.
+If the value in the 'If-None-Match' header matches the calculated ETag value for the current request, then the content in the cache is still valid and the endpoint can just return a 304 status code.
 (Not modified)